n3on/clearsky/README.md

 clearsky
 ========

-A simple DirectX11-based 3D game engine I made some time ago to learn 3D graphics programming.
+A simple DirectX11-based 3D game engine I made some time ago

 Some of the features:
 - Quadtree heightmap terrain